-My boys sitting at the Pavilion which is parallel to Sleeping Beauty’s Castle, the street lined with flags is Main Street, USA.
-The street has 1920-inspired houses (emphasizing on football and automobiles).
-The houses serve as shops (from souvenirs to photography equipments) and restaurants (coffee, pizza, ice cream, steak, and more).
+The street lined with flags is Main Street, USA.
+It has a line-up of 1920-inspired houses (emphasizing on football and automobiles).
+The houses serve as shops (from souvenirs to photography equipment), and restaurants (coffee, pizza, ice cream, steak, and more).
 What would you expect to see and do in this street?
 Here’s some:

-Front of one of the shops.
+Left: front/entrance of one souvenir shop.
 Notice: Kodak, yes they sell mostly Kodak products.
 The attendants are really friendly but they would almost always speak to you in French when you enter.
-Most of them speak English especially the Africans.
-But it was also nice when a cashier who seem not fluent in English heard me speaking with Charlton later on conversed with me in German.
+Most of them speak English though.
+But it was also nice when a cashier who seems not fluent in English heard me speaking with C later on conversed with me in German.
 I felt confident I won’t get lost. lol.

 One of the uses I was talking about is this: sending entries to the Disney Princess magazine.